ycnliu/ePolyScatOverset/README.md

 # ePolyScatOverset

-This is a private repository to share high-performance overset finite-element grid developments from my PhD work.
+This is personal repository to share high-performance overset finite-element grid developments from my PhD work.
-Only relevant and necessary source files are included (under *./src_cpp*) for scientific reference and algorithm demonstration.
+Only source files relevant to my work are included (under *./src_cpp*) for scientific reference and algorithm demonstration.

 For inquiries about the **full ePolyScat program** or production versions, please visit our group's official website:
 [https://epolyscat.droppages.com/](https://epolyscat.droppages.com/)